By Jessica Heald on Wed 11 March 2020 in Wholesale & Distribution

 Here’s a handy chart of all the RFM Segments, and some actionable tips for each which can implement straight away!

-Want to learn more about how RFM segmentation can drive growth in your Wholesale, Distribution or Manufacturing business?
+Want to learn more about how RFM segmentation can drive growth in your Wholesale, Distributor or Manufacturing business?
 We ran a free Webinar all about it which you can watch back here!